Nutty

 In a nutshell

-The best stock trading apps for beginners are eToro, Interactive Investor and Trading 212.
-They’re all low cost and have a huge range of investment options and trading features.
-With eToro you can even copy other traders.
+The best stock trading apps for beginners are XTB, Lightyear and Freetrade.
+They’re all low cost and have a wide range of investment options and trading features.
+Plus the apps are great and easy to use.

 Best stock trading app for beginners